October 29, 2022

 Too few of us questioned and insisted the United States end dishonest provocations that led to the Iraq war launched against international law and the opposition of hundreds of millions of us.
 Those in vehement opposition reportedly included the heads of 54 countries and both the National and the World Councils of Churches, the latter with 350 member churches.

-In the wake of the Iraq war around 2004, I drove to Washington, D.C., along with more than 200 peace activists to lobby for a Bill reintroduced by Ohio Representative Dennis Kucinich to establish a cabinet-level U.S. Department of Peace.
+In the wake of the Iraq war around 2004, I drove to Washington, D.C., along with more than 200 peace activists to lobby for a Bill reintroduced by, then, Ohio Representative Dennis Kucinich to establish a cabinet-level U.S. Department of Peace.
 We learned about the Bill from a professional lobbyist and best-selling author Marianne Williamson, Peace Alliance co-founder and, later, Democratic presidential candidate.

 As the sole citizen lobbyist from New Jersey, I visited my then Representative Rush Holt on Capital Hill.
 I explained how our Bill would help end and proactively prevent violence and wars with funds immediately applicable to diplomacy and conflict resolution from global affairs to relations within our own cities and schools.